The Geometric Dynamical Northcott and Bogomolov Properties: Introduction

-Note that, if $X=A$ is a non-isotrivial abelian variety and if $f$ is the multiplication by an integer $n\geq2$, this reduces to the Geometric Bogomolov Conjecture proposed by Yamaki~\cite[Conjecture 0.3]{Yamaki}, where $V$ is the $\mathbf{K}/\mathbf{k}$-Trace of $A$, whence it is known to hold.
-Inspecting the proof of Corollary~\ref{cor:Lattes} this implies that, if $f$ is a non-isotrivial Latt\`es map, then $\widehat{h}_f(Z)=0$ implies $Z$ is preperiodic.
-Note also that the second case actually occurs, i.e. if $f$ preserves a fibration of which $Z$ is a fiber, we actually have $\widehat{h}_f(Z)=0$, even though it may not be preperiodic under iteration of $f$, see Section~\ref{sec:Bogomolov} for more details.
+Note that, if $X=A$ is a non-isotrivial abelian variety and if $f$ is the multiplication by an integer $n\geq2$, this reduces to the geometric Bogomolov conjecture proposed by Yamaki~\cite[Conjecture 0.3]{Yamaki}, where the isotrivial factor is the $\mathbf{K}/\mathbf{k}$-trace of $A$, whence it is known to hold by \cite{Cantat-Gao-Habegger-Xie} (see also \cite{Xie_Yuan} for the general case of arbitrary characteristic).
+Note also that the case of isotrivial factor occurs, e.g.\ if $f$ preserves globally the fibers of a fibration of which $Z$ is a fiber, we actually have $\widehat{h}_f(Z)=0$, even though it may not be preperiodic under iteration of $f$, see Section~\ref{sec:Bogomolov} for more details.